Meta Tag Generator

 What is a canonical URL?

-A canonical tag tells Google which is the "master" URL when similar content exists at multiple addresses.
-It prevents duplicate content issues.
+A canonical URL (link rel="canonical") tells search engines which version of a page is the "master" version when duplicate or similar content exists at multiple URLs.
+It prevents duplicate content issues that can dilute your search rankings.
 Always use HTTPS for canonical URLs.

 Is this meta tag generator free?